mrdk/mind/doc/data.rst

 Implementation
 ^^^^^^^^^^^^^^

-.. word:: file-forward	( stream -- ) |K|
+.. word:: file-forward	( -- ) |K|

-   Read one character from a file stream and store it in the :word:`>current` field. :word:`line#` is updated if the character is an "end of line" symbol.
+   Read one character from the current file stream and store it in its :word:`>current` field. :word:`line#` is updated if the character is an "end of line" symbol.

-.. word:: file-current@	( stream -- char ) |K|
+.. word:: file-current@	( -- char ) |K|, "file-current-fetch"

-	Put the character at the current position of the file stream onto the stack.
+   Put the character at the current position of the current file stream onto the stack.

-.. word:: file-eof	( stream -- flag ) |K|
+.. word:: file-eof	( -- flag ) |K|, "file-e-o-f"

-      	Test whether the end of the file stream is reached.
+   Test whether the end of the current file stream is reached.